brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 AWS Artifact: is a central resource for compliance and security related documents / information
 * Demonstrate compliance to regulators, evaluate your own cloud architecture, assess effectiveness of internal controls.
 * Download _ISO 1270001 certs, PCI-DSS docs, SOC reports_.

+## Troubleshooting Scenarios

+Amazon VPC Peering connection issues - are usually the result of incorrect Route Table or NACL/SG rules.
+1. Verify __correct routes__ exist for connections to the IP range of your peered VPCs.
+2. Verify that an ALLOW rule exists in the __NACL table__ for the required traffic.
+3. Verify that __Security Group rules__ allow traffic between the peered VPCs.
+4. Verify using __VPC Flow Logs__.

+Lambda not logging to CloudWatch Logs
+* Basic Lambda permissions required are: `CreateLogGroup`, `CreateLogStream` and `PutLogEvents`.